Erquitaia

 Erquitaia is a poorly known genus of prehistoric galeomorph shark whose fossils are found in rocks dating from the Maastrichtian stage.

 Classification

-Originally, Erquitaia was thought to be a ray placed in the order Rajiformes, however it was subsequently moved to the shark super order Galeomorphi, which includes all modern sharks except the dogfish and their relatives.
+Erquitaia was originally described by Henri Cappetta in 1989.
+It was thought to be a ray and was placed in the order Rajiformes. into the shark super order Galeomorphi, which includes all modern sharks except the dogfish and their relatives.